Bring Me to Life: 2017 Synthesis arrangement

 In 2017, an orchestral and electronic version of the song was recorded for the band's fourth studio album Synthesis.
 It was made available for digital download and streaming on August 18, 2017; it was also made available for instant download for concertgoers of the band's Synthesis Tour.
 The Synthesis version of "Bring Me to Life" replaces the drums and guitar from the Fallen version with string arrangements accompanied by crashing cymbals, "tension-building" timpani drums and various electronic elements throughout.
 It also removes McCoy's vocal feature.
 Several critics described its new arrangement as "dramatic", with Billboards Sadie Bell deeming it "just as rich" as the original and Rolling Stones Brittany Spanos calling it a "cinematic take".
 Lee described the song as "new" to her again as she incorporated musical elements and vocals which she had "heard in [her] head" since its release.

 Personnel

-Credits are adapted from Fallen liner notes.
+Personnel are adapted from the Fallen liner notes.